Understanding Plan Stop

 Automatic exemptions

 Councils can self-determine if their draft or proposed planning instrument meets the requirements for an automatic exemption.
-The auto-exemption applies to the following:
+The automatic exemption criteria capture the following planning instruments:

 • a proposed planning instrument or a draft planning instrument using the Streamlined Planning Process